FERNS Pesticide Notification Web Map

 Pesticide applications happen all around us, all over Oregon.
 Beyond Toxics offers support and resources for those affected by pesticide drift, but there remained an unmet need for greater transparency in historical pesticide usage across the state.
 That is why we have launched the FERNS Pesticide Webmap, a one-of-a-kind tool that compiles publicly available data into a single interactive resource.

-The FERNS map was made in collaboration with University of Oregon InfoGraphics Lab, utilizing data from the Oregon Department of Forestry's Forestry Electronic Registry Notification System (FERNS).
+The FERNS map was made in collaboration with InfoGraphics Lab at the University of Oregon, utilizing publicly available data from the Oregon Department of Forestry's Forestry Electronic Registry Notification System (FERNS).

 How to Use the Map

-The map features pesticide applications from 2014-2024.
-By clicking on an individual application (represented in orange), you can see:
+The map displays notifications to apply pesticides on private, county, and state forestlands from 2014-2024.
+By clicking on an individual site (represented in orange), you can see details of the notification, including:

 -